 Want to print this article for later?
 Click here.

-Other areas that can be affected by menopausal hormonal changes include the labia, introitus (vaginal opening), clitoris, bladder, and urethra.
+Other areas that can be affected by menopausal hormonal changes, and present with symptoms associated with vaginal atrophy include the labia, introitus (vaginal opening), clitoris, bladder, and urethra.
 "Common vulvar symptoms include vulvar dryness, irritation and burning, urinary discomfort (dysuria), frequency, urgency and recurrent UTIs, and sexual symptoms, including pain," says Dr. Dweck.

 Although all of the above symptoms can be attributed to menopausal vaginal atrophy, they can sometimes be caused by other issues, which is why it's important to check in with your healthcare provider first to rule out infection or a skin condition, according to Dr. Dweck.